ajturner/highearthorbit.com/index.md

 ### about

-Andrew Turner is the Director and CTO of the [Esri R&amp;D in Washington, DC](http://dc.esri.com) developing new technology for open data, civic technology and geospatial web collaboration.
+Hi, I'm Andrew.
+Currently, I'm the Director and CTO of [Esri R&amp;D in Washington, DC](http://dc.esri.com) developing new technology for open data, civic technology, and geospatial web collaboration.

-Andrew's work focuses on cross-domain collaboration and democratizing the map making process -- creating open tools for cartography and analysis.
-In 2006, he published the popular and widely regarded book [Introduction to Neogeography] which led an industry shift of the GIS market.
-He is a world-renowned speaker, author, advocate and engineer for crowd-sourced geospatial technology and a successful entrepreneur that has grown and exited two companies through acquisition.

-Andrew's team are developing new technologies for government and citizen collaboration to build communities.
+My work focuses on cross-domain collaboration and democratizing data-driven decisions by creating open tools for cartography and analysis.
+I worte the  [Introduction to Neogeography] based on my experiences and vision for a collaborative world improved with open data sharing.
+My teams are developing new technologies for government and citizen collaboration to build communities.
 This includes the global [ArcGIS Hub](http://hub.arcgis.com) for open access to authoritative data, as well as open-source and interactive tools and applications to build and share insights and solutions.
-Andrew is an active member in many organizations developing and supporting open standards such as the OpenStreetMap, Open Geospatial Consortium, Open Web Foundation, OSGeo, and World Wide Web Consortium.
-He is also the co-founder of CrisisCommons, a global community of volunteers leveraging technology to assist in building solutions for disaster response, recovery and rebuilding.
+I am an active member in many organizations developing and supporting open standards such as the OpenStreetMap, Open Geospatial Consortium, Open Web Foundation, OSGeo, and World Wide Web Consortium.
+He is also the co-founder of [CrisisCommons](https://crisiscommons.org/), a global community of volunteers leveraging technology to assist in building solutions for disaster response, recovery and rebuilding.

-He is a resident of Capitol Hill in Washington, DC.

-#### developer

-Andrew is a prolific software developer, publishing most of his work as [open-source code](https://github.com/ajturner) and he often speaks to audiences on the vision and benefits of collaborative code building.

-Andrew is an elected Charter Member the [Open-Source Geospatial Foundation (OSGeo)](http://www.osgeo.org/), the [OpenStreetMap Foundation](http://wiki.openstreetmap.org/wiki/Foundation) and the [Open Web Foundation](http://www.openwebfoundation.org/).

-Andrew is the co-founder of [CrisisCommons](https://crisiscommons.org/), a global community of technology volunteers that support humanitarian assistant in disasters.

 #### writer

-Andrew is the author of ["Introduction to Neogeography"](http://shop.oreilly.com/product/9780596529956.do) and ["Where2.0: The State of the Geospatial Web"](http://shop.oreilly.com/product/9780596522568.do).
+I am the author of ["Introduction to Neogeography"](http://shop.oreilly.com/product/9780596529956.do) and ["Where2.0: The State of the Geospatial Web"](http://shop.oreilly.com/product/9780596522568.do).
 He has published articles in Make Magazine, Linux Journal, MacTech, and numerous other civic and technical publications.
-He blogs personal perspectives at [highearthorbit.com](http://highearthorbit.com) and [Twitter @ajturner](https://twitter.com/ajturner), his work-related projects at [Esri Insider](https://blogs.esri.com/esri/esri-insider/author/ajturner/) and [ArcGIS Blog](https://blogs.esri.com/esri/arcgis/author/ajturner/).
+I write personal perspectives at [highearthorbit.com](http://highearthorbit.com) and [Twitter @ajturner](https://twitter.com/ajturner), an my work-related projects at [Esri Insider](https://blogs.esri.com/esri/esri-insider/author/ajturner/) and [ArcGIS Blog](https://blogs.esri.com/esri/arcgis/author/ajturner/).

 #### rocket scientist

 ![Aerial Drone](https://farm8.staticflickr.com/7558/15685514648_7f2f76b05c_z_d.jpg)

-Andrew received his Bachelors of Science in Aerospace Engineering and Computer Science from the University of Virginia in Charlottesville.
-His undergraduate thesis was designing a semi-autonomous control system for a robotic, solar-powered, high-altitude airship.
+I received my Bachelors of Science in Aerospace Engineering and Computer Science from the University of Virginia in Charlottesville.
+My undergraduate thesis was designing a semi-autonomous control system for a robotic, solar-powered, high-altitude airship.

-Andrew received his Masters of Science in Aerospace Engineering from Virginia Tech in Blacksburg.
-His graduate thesis focused on machine-learning, neural networks for autonomous, self-healing spacecraft control systems.
-He also built an [open-source, spacecraft simulation framework, Open-SESSAME](http://github.com/spacecraft).
+I received his Masters of Science in Aerospace Engineering from Virginia Tech in Blacksburg.
+My graduate thesis focused on machine-learning, neural networks for autonomous, self-healing spacecraft control systems.
+I also built an [open-source, spacecraft simulation framework, Open-SESSAME](http://github.com/spacecraft).

-#### brewer, trombonist, father

-Andrew lives with is wife and two children in Capitol Hill, DC.
-He loves the history and culture of the United States of America capital and the close neighborhoods and families of the city.

 ## my work